International Student Information

 What it Means to be a Host Family

 Our host families provide international students with a window through which to view and understand American life and culture.
 Students are expected to act as a member of your family, participating in your family’s daily activities, chores, meals and conversations.
 At the same time, our students share their culture and values with their American families.
 Students are encouraged to bring pictures of their home country, cook their favorite meals for their host family, and share holiday celebrations and traditions from their home country.

 Rockford Lutheran School is seeking host families for its International Student Program.
 Learn about the stipend program.
 By opening your heart and home to a student from another country you will share in the delight of cultural exchange and mutual goodwill.
-If you are interested please email Autumn Hofer, International Student Program Coordinator, or call her at 815-877-9551, x160.
+If you are interested please contact the International Student Program Coordinator at the JSHS campus main office 815-877-9551.
 Open your door to a Rockford Lutheran School international student and bring the world to your doorstep.

 Experience Another Culture Without Leaving Home

 For many families it is very difficult to arrange and pay for international vacations.
 By hosting an international student, you can bring a foreign culture directly into your own home and provide your family with a lasting international experience.